isomerpages/nlb-biblioasia/_holding-area/The Making of the Monetary Authority of Singapore: How the MAS Became Singapore’s Central Bank.md

 [^5]: Ignatius Low, Fiona Chan and Gabriel Chan, *Sustaining Stability: Serving Singapore* (Singapore: Straits Times Press, 2012), 67.
 (From National Library, Singapore, call no. RSING 332.11095957 LOW)

-[^6]: Hon, “Establishing the Monetary Authority of Singapore,” in Resilience, Dynamism, Trust, 5.
+[^6]: Hon, “Establishing the Monetary Authority of Singapore,” in *Resilience, Dynamism, Trust*, 5.

-[^7]: Low, Chan and Chan, Sustaining Stability, 67.
+[^7]: Low, Chan and Chan, *Sustaining Stability*, 67.

-[^8]: Low, Chan and Chan, Sustaining Stability, 67.
+[^8]: Low, Chan and Chan, *Sustaining Stability*, 67.

-[^9]: Low, Chan and Chan, Sustaining Stability, 66.
+[^9]: Low, Chan and Chan, *Sustaining Stability*, 66.

-[^10]: Clement Liew and Peter Wilson, A History of Money in Singapore (Singapore: Talisman Publishing, 2021), 351.
+[^10]: Clement Liew and Peter Wilson, *A History of Money in Singapore* (Singapore: Talisman Publishing, 2021), 351.
 (From National Library, Singapore, call no. RSING 332.4095957 LIE)

-[^11]: Paul Wee, “Central Bank ‘in July or August’,” Straits Times, 23 May 1979, 1; Soh Tiang Keng, “Central Bank Plan Put Off: A New Appraisal?,” Straits Times, 25 October 1980, 1.
+[^11]: Paul Wee, “Central Bank ‘in July or August’,” *Straits Times*, 23 May 1979, 1; Soh Tiang Keng, “Central Bank Plan Put Off: A New Appraisal?,” *Straits Times*, 25 October 1980, 1.
 (From NewspaperSG)

 [^12]: Liew and Wilson, A History of Money in Singapore, 351.